 Okay – this isn’t terribly Italian, but I’m still working on the Italy genealogy.
 There are cool things there too.
 I promise to get back to that.
 In the meantime, this is has been occupying my time, and I need to share!!!

-In Genealogy there is a designation called “NPE” – Non-Parental Event.
+In Genealogy there is a designation called “NPE” – Non-Paternity Event.
 This is where you find a parent that you do not think was supposed to be the parent (i.e., your father, grandfather etc. is not who you though it was).
 Genealogy (especially Genealogy DNA) uncovers some of these events.
 This blog post is not about big life-changing surprises, but they do happen.
 If you have experienced a life-altering NPE, some of my flippant comments may be difficult for you.
 Then again, it might show how family is family is family.
 I am certainly not trying to make light of sensitive current family events that can be difficult.
 I leave it to you to continue reading if you have an NPE that is causing you pain.

 Family tree?
 Seriously – in some sections, my family tree is more of a vine.
 My father used to make fun of my Mom’s “Hillbilly” Middle Tennessee family (even though he was a Tennessee boy himself), and I’ve found some pretty interesting twists in his family tree (read on)!
-Even my husband used to make jokes about my family – until I started researching his family, and found that the Italian up in the mountains between Emilia-Romagna and Liguria had quite the same blend of surnames over and over!
+Even my husband used to make jokes about my family – until I started researching his family, and found that the Italians up in the mountains between Emilia-Romagna and Liguria had quite the same blend of surnames over and over!
 Don’t be too sanctimonious.
 People who “stay put” frequently have a lot of intermingled family.
 My ancestors are mostly Scottish/Irish/English, and early settlers in the US.
 The first direct ancestor I find who was possibly not born in North America is 1715.
 I have numerous ancestors who were born in North America in the 1600s.
 Up until after the War of Independence, most of that family had been relatively planted in their communities.
 In the 1800s, folks started moving around a bit, and it makes the family tree start to look more varied.

 My father’s Grandfather and Great-Grandfather were both named George Washington Burkett.
 When my father arrived in Middle Tennessee in the mid 1950s, there was a George Washington Burkett (Wash) there.
 It was assumed they were “not related”.
 In fact, my family research has found that they were third cousins.
 Not crazy – their home “spots” were only about 75 miles apart, and this was in the 1950s when the US was much more mobile than in the 19th century.
 But I’ve so far found three separate incidents in my direct ancestor line where my father’s family from 75 miles away (and across a river) crosses with my mother’s family in the early 1800s, and not through the same people/pairings.
 In the terms of the 1800s, they seemed pretty remote to be connected.
 So what kind of intermingling do you think happens when folks live 5 miles apart?